N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 Next, some mounts are created.

-1. We mount the templateflow directory
+1. We mount the templateflow directory onto the image.
-2. We mount the freesurfer directory
+2. We mount the freesurfer directory onto the image
-3. We mount the freesurfer license
+3. We mount the freesurfer license onto the image

 ```python
 MOUNTS={}